ClementPinard/depth-dataset-builder/README.md

         For next videos, replace input1 with `/path/to/georef_full` , which will incrementally add more and more images to the model.

     5. Register the remaining frames of the videos, without mapping.
 This is done by chunks in order to avoid RAM problems.
-        For each Chunk `n`, copy a copy of the scan database and do the same operations as above, minus the mapping, replaced with image registration.
+Chunks are created during step 5, when calling script `videos_to_colmap.py`.
+For each chunk `N`, make a copy of the scan database and do the same operations as above, minus the mapping, replaced with image registration.

         ```
         cp /path/to/video_scan.db /path/to/video_scan_chunk_n.db